The Seven Grains: Brown rice, benefits and simple recipes

 Turn the heat off and let the pressure relieve on its own before opening.

-Any leftovers, once cool, should be kept refrigerated for up to 5 days.
+Any leftovers, once cool, should be kept in an airtight container in the refrigerator for up to 5 days.

 Brown rice with stir-fry vegetables: